Alternative exhibition space

+United States

-1970s USA
+1970s

 A prominent wave of alternative spaces in the United States occurred in the 1970s, with the first spaces established in 1969, including the Taller Boricua, founded by Puerto Rican artists in New York, Billy Apple's APPLE, and Robert Newman's Gain Ground, where Vito Acconci produced many important early works.
 Philadelphia's Painted Bride Art Center also opened in 1969.
 Some date the start of the tendency from 1970, when 112 Greene Street was founded in New York and with the early curatorial work of Alanna Heiss.
 The Basement Workshop, an Asian American alternative space for arts and community activism, opened in Chinatown, NYC, in 1970, and the alternative space A.I.R.
 Gallery opened in Soho in September 1972 as a women's co-op gallery.
 The Kitchen, an avant-garde performance space, was established in New York in 1971.
 Around the same time, And/Or Gallery opened in Seattle, Washington, the first alternative space of its kind in the Pacific Northwest.
 It was founded by Anne Focke.
 Bonnie Sherk's Crossroads Community (The Farm), another early alternative space, was established in San Francisco in 1974.
 Real Art Ways, in Hartford, Connecticut, was founded in 1975.

 The wave of alternative spaces that emerged in the US through the mid-1970s were typically organized by collectives of artists whose interests were focused on conceptual art, mixed media, electronic media, diversity and performance art.
 For instance, Franklin Furnace Archive in New York was established in 1976 by Martha Wilson to exhibit performance work.
 LACE in Los Angeles and Washington Project for the Arts showed performance and video work.
 One of the most enduring alternative spaces in New York, P.S 1, was founded in 1976.
 Exit Art in Manhattan opened in 1982.
-In 1981 the New Museum staged the exhibition "Alternatives in Retrospect: An Historical Overview 1969-1975", guest curated by Jacki Apple.
+In 1981 the New Museum staged the exhibition "Alternatives in Retrospect: An Historical Overview 1969–1975", guest curated by Jacki Apple.
 This exhibition looked at early New York alternative galleries, Gain Ground, Apple, 98 Greene Street, 112 Greene Street Workshop, 10 Blecker Street, Idea Warehouse and 3 Mercer.
 The exhibition was documented with a publication and video.

 Macdonald argues that such spaces emerged in the wake of art practices in the 1960s and 1970s that reacted against the presumed neutrality of the "white cube" gallery space.